maikofelix47/nx-bluemify/README.md

 To build front-end run `npm run build-prod:fe`.
 To build back-end run `npm run build-prod:be`.
-To build both front-end and backend run `npm run build-prod:all`
+To build both front-end and backend run `npm run build-prod:all`.

+# API Docs

+To access API Docs navigate to `http://localhost:3000/api-docs/`